Confession time, I’m on a bit of a crusade when it comes to Easter.

 Enter – The Australian Bilby.

-Leading up to this Easter I was served a Facebook ad all about a chocolate bilby.
+Twelve years ago, in the run up to my first Easter in Australia, I discovered chocolate bilbies.
+It was actually the first time I’d heard of a bilby, never mind the chocolate variety.
 I’ll be honest, my first thought was “not another Easter treat” but hear me out…

 Bilbies are a native, nocturnal, desert dwelling marsupial with large oversized ears, bandicoot type snouts and sharp claws an long tongues – they are perfectly evolved for burrowing.